 Many behaviorists believe retractable leashes encourage pulling and not listening to commands, the antithesis of what leash training is all about.

-If a pet parent loses total control and drops the leash, the dog can get spooked as if it’s being chased by something.
+If you lose total control and drop the leash, the dog can get spooked as if it’s being chased by something.
 The dragging handle thumps behind the dog causing fear or panic.
 A dog ran up the stairs of an apartment building with the leash trailing behind it, through an open door to the roof, and plummeted off the roof.

 Walk the Walk

 These leashes present a unique problem to me.
 Many people don’t seem to have total control of their dog when using one.

 “The button.
 The button.
 Use the button,” I hear myself saying in my waiting room.
 There is a learning curve with this product.
 It’s as if you should be licensed before operating!
 Practice using it in a safe, unpopulated area.

 Folks who think it’s ridiculous to consider regulating or warning people about these leashes are just not owning up to how easily distracted people can get in this modern world of ours.
 When you are multitasking, and one of those tasks is holding your husky on a retractable leash, the odds go up on the mayhem-may-happen meter.

 Picture this: Your dog and your kids pile out of your car in a parking lot at the same time, and White Fang runs the extra 20 or 30 feet on his retractable leash because he thought that piece of blowing trash was a cat.
 Then your cellphone rings while you’re trying to lock your leash, but White Fang has already entangled himself around a shopping cart.

 Life happens while we’re thinking of something else.
 We are all only human.
 Be extra careful and mindful when using a retractable leash.